emtee40/MediaDownloader/README.md

 # MediaDownloader

-MediaDownloader is a cross-platform java app which allows you to download files from YouTube, Facebook, Instagram, StreamCloud, SoundCloud and much more sites (way more will be added in the future).
+MediaDownloader is a cross-platform java app which allows you to download files from many well known websites such as YouTube, Facebook, Instagram and SoundCloud (way more will be added in the future).

-There is also a Regular-Expression AddOn which allows you to search the website for example: URLs of any type.
+A newly added feature is the Regular-Expression AddOn which allows you to search any website by filtering HTML-Tags or pre-defined URLs.

+There are currently two downloaders as online version available:

-Check out an online version of my YouTube Downloader (also unlocks GEMA blocked videos in Germany): http://youtube.r3d-soft.de
+YouTube Downloader (no MP3 conversion - unblocks GEMA music videos and much more): http://youtube.r3d-soft.de

-You have a favourite song on SoundClound and there is no download button or source where you can buy it?

-Just check out my online version of the SoundCloud Downloader: http://soundcloud.r3d-soft.de
+SoundCloud Downloader, download songs where the download button is disabled: http://soundcloud.r3d-soft.de

 ## Upcoming version (1.1b)
 The upcoming version is 1.1b (Fresh-UI) which will include new features as well as a few tweaks and improvements.
 Here is a list:

 New features:

+* Index-Of Downloader is now included
 * Added the option to save and load a DLC (Note: These DLCs are not equivalent to JDownloaders DLCs!!
 They are a simple plain text file separated per new-line)
 * You are now able to delete a url from the table by pressing DEL on your keyboard
 * A version checker is included, this features checks if your version is still up-to-date by checking the stable(!) release on http://download.r3d-soft.de (There is no beta release channel until now!)
+* Code clean up / renewed code base

 Fixed issues:

 * Fixed issues with Instagram (since they changed their API a bit)
 * Fixed issues with MixCloud (since they changed their website)
+* Overall verified downloaders

 ## Current stable(!) version
 Currently there Version 1.0b (Fresh-UI) available for download at: http://download.r3d-soft.de